-- Program/Project Management This discipline encompasses all activities involved with establishing, tracking, managing, and reporting all aspects of program/project planning and execution, including budgeting, technical requirements, personnel, and customer needs.
-It includes the following program/project management phases: initiating, planning, executing, monitoring, controlling, and closing. - Contracting This discipline encompasses all activities involved with establishing and maintaining contractual relationships.
+Program/Project Management - This discipline encompasses all activities involved with establishing, tracking, managing, and reporting all aspects of program/project planning and execution, including budgeting, technical requirements, personnel, and customer needs.
+It includes the following program/project management phases: initiating, planning, executing, monitoring, controlling, and closing.

+Contracting - This discipline encompasses all activities involved with establishing and maintaining contractual relationships.
 This includes understanding technical requirements; assisting development of acquisition strategies; developing a procurement strategy plan; reviewing statements of work; evaluating cost estimates; determining contractor responsibility; performing contract administration by determining contractor compliance; negotiating cost, price, or technical changes; monitoring contractor performance; and approving contractor payments.
-The contracting officer has the specific authority to bind the Government by executing awards, exercising options, or terminating contracts. - Logistics This discipline encompasses all activities involved with planning, establishing, and maintaining an integrated logistics support system for the lifecycle of FAA products and services.
-Logisticians plan and manage the interdependencies among nine logistics elements: Maintenance planning; supply support; training, training support, and
+The contracting officer has the specific authority to bind the Government by executing awards, exercising options, or terminating contracts.

+Logistics - This discipline encompasses all activities involved with planning, establishing, and maintaining an integrated logistics support system for the lifecycle of FAA products and services.
+Logisticians plan and manage the interdependencies among nine logistics elements: maintenance planning; supply support; training, training support, and personnel skills; computer resources support; maintenance support facilities; packaging, handling, storage, and transportation; technical data; direct work maintenance staffing; and support equipment.

-- personnel skills; computer resources support; maintenance support facilities; packaging, handling, storage, and transportation; technical data; direct work maintenance staffing; and support equipment. - Engineering and Research, including Systems Engineering - This discipline encompasses all activities involved with applying scientific knowledge and using natural laws and physical resources to design and implement materials, structures, machines, devices, systems, and processes that achieve a desired objective and meet specified criteria. - Business and Financial Management This discipline encompasses all activities involved with developing, coordinating, and integrating performance-based budgets; developing and tracking program measures; managing, tracing, and reporting financial transactions; developing cost projections; recommending ways to mitigate financial risks; and providing financial and investment analysis, including return on investment. - Testing and Evaluation This discipline encompasses all activities involved with planning, monitoring, conducting, evaluating, and testing prototypes, new or modified systems, or material.
+Engineering and Research, including Systems Engineering - This discipline encompasses all activities involved with applying scientific knowledge and using natural laws and physical resources to design and implement materials, structures, machines, devices, systems, and processes that achieve a desired objective and meet specified criteria.

+Business and Financial Management - This discipline encompasses all activities involved with developing, coordinating, and integrating performance-based budgets; developing and tracking program measures; managing, tracking, and reporting financial transactions; developing cost projections; recommending ways to mitigate financial risks; and providing financial and investment analysis, including return on investment.

+Testing and Evaluation - This discipline encompasses all activities involved with government test, analysis, and evaluation as part of the verification and validation process of newly developed or modified products, sub-components, and/or services to meet specification, satisfy program requirements, and confirm products are operationally suitable and effective.
+This includes all government test and evaluation activities during product development to determine whether engineering design and development activities are complete; whether the product will meet specifications, contractual requirements, security certification, and authorization criteria; and to verify the product or service performs to government standards for acceptance.